What is Photography?

 Photography session

+As camera gear has become more affordable and consumer-friendly, and almost every smartphone now features a great camera, everyone’s a photographer.
 If you have some creative photography chops, you might want to turn your creative outlet into a money-making venture, and here is HOW:

 1. Write a photography business plan

-1. Assess your photography business in Kenya startup costs
+1. Assess your photography business startup costs

 As part of your business planning process, you’ll need to assess your start-up costs.
 What are the essentials that you’ll need before you can really launch your business?

-1. Look for photography startup funds in Kenya
+1. Secure startup funds

 You can secure the start-up funds by borrowing from friends and family or taking a loan from a bank if what you have is not enough.
 Lucky you if you have enough capital to take you through the setting up of your new business.
-In Kenya there are organizations that can fund you, check out Youth Fund.

 1. Figure out your personal finances